Our Work

 Overview

-Diarrheal disease is closely linked with malnutrition and poor WASH, and is the leading cause of morbidity and mortality in children under 5 in developing countries, despite the fact it is both preventable and treatable.
-Globally, about 50 percent of undernutrition is associated with infections caused by poor WASH practices.
-WASH-related diseases like diarrhea inhibit nutrient absorption and lead to undernutrition and stunting, which in turn lower resistance to infections and increase risks of dying from diarrheal diseases and respiratory infections.
-To break this vicious cycle of recurring sickness, International Medical Corps integrates WASH with nutrition and health interventions.
+Diarrheal disease, closely linked with malnutrition and poor WASH, is the leading cause of morbidity and mortality in children under 5 in developing countries—even though it is both preventable and treatable.
+Globally, about half of undernutrition is attributed to infections resulting from inadequate WASH practices.
+WASH-related diseases such as diarrhea inhibit nutrient absorption and lead to undernutrition and stunting, which in turn lower resistance to infections and increase risks of dying from diarrheal diseases and respiratory infections.
+To break this vicious cycle of recurring sickness, International Medical Corps integrates WASH into our nutrition and health interventions.

 READ MORE